yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-connect/connect-applications.md

 For examples of connecting applications to YugabyteDB Managed, refer to [Example applications](../../cloud-examples/).

-{{< note title="Note" >}}
+{{< warning title="IP allow list" >}}

 Before you can connect, your application has to be able to reach your YugabyteDB Managed cluster.
-To add inbound network access from your application environment to a cluster, you need to add the public IP addresses to the [cluster IP access list](../../cloud-secure-clusters/add-connections).
+To enable inbound network access from your application environment to a cluster, you need to add the public IP addresses to the cluster [IP allow list](../../cloud-secure-clusters/add-connections).

 If you are using [VPC peering](../../cloud-basics/cloud-vpcs/), you need to add the public IP addresses of the peered application VPC to the cluster IP allow list.

-{{< /note >}}
+{{< /warning >}}

 ## Connect an application